gyanks/bgsw-java-training/README.md

 ================

-this keyword referers to instace member.
+this keyword reference  to instance  member.

 If instance member and local variable have same name then this can be used to identify instance method;